12 African and 5 European experts in agriculture

 The annual Malabo Montpellier Forum convenes decision makers to assess strategies for meeting global agriculture and food security goals.
 Dialogue between the Panel, key stakeholders, NGOs and the private sector promotes the sharing of research across borders.

 Formed by world-renowned scientists from Europe and Africa

 The Panel produces accessible and readable research reports for senior policy makers and key stakeholders, providing expert knowledge and guidance for policy - based on literature analysis, scientific evidence and practical experience.
 The Panel’s emphasis on evidence-based analysis, mutual learning and exchange at the highest level of policy, positions it as a crucial actor in support of agricultural transformation and economic development in Africa.

-In 2017, the Panel will publish technical reports and briefing papers, participate in international conferences and workshops and convene the Malabo Montpellier Forum facilitating dialogue and knowledge sharing.
+The Panel publishes technical reports and briefing papers, participates in international conferences and workshops and convenes the Malabo Montpellier Forum facilitating dialogue and knowledge sharing.

 The Malabo Montpellier Panel is hosted by the West and Central African Office of the International Food Policy Research Institute, the University of Bonn and Imperial College London and is headquartered in Senegal.